Adam's Law: Textual Frequency Law on Large Language Models: Prior Works

 \subsection{Textual Frequency}

 Textual frequency is even related to human neural activation. \citet{PMID:33015218} explored the neural activation differences between low-frequency words and high-frequency words in reading tasks, finding that high-frequency words generally evoke stronger neural responses. \citet{a379cd8748534851afa9d2ecdd090eb4} explored the neural activation differences between low-frequency words and high-frequency words in reading tasks, finding that high-frequency words generally evoke stronger neural responses. \citet{Mohan03092019} also mentioned the impact of word frequency on semantic retrieval.
-Then, textual frequency plays an important role in artificial intelligence. \citet{heylen-etal-2008-modelling} investigated the semantic similarity between words of different frequencies and found that high-frequency target words have higher semantic similarity with their nearest neighbour words.
-This indicates the impact of word frequency on semantic relationship retrieval. \citet{oh-etal-2024-frequency} found that larger models predict rare words better.
+Then, textual frequency plays an important role in artificial intelligence. \citet{heylen-etal-2008-modelling} investigated the semantic similarity between words of different frequencies and found that high-frequency target words have higher semantic similarity with their nearest neighbour words. \citet{oh-etal-2024-frequency} found that larger models predict rare words better.
 This then may mean that predicting rare (less frequent) words could be a harder task than predicting frequent words, as larger models can usually be stronger.
+More recnetly, \citet{lu-etal-2025-slow} discovered that low-frequency words should be explained to LLMs for better machine translation.